American Indian Studies Curriculum

-- Updated the social studies curriculum to include the study of Native American tribal bands located in Wisconsin at least twice in grades 4-8 and at least once in high school
+- Updated the social studies curriculum to include the study of Native American tribal bands located in Wisconsin at least twice in elementary grades, K-8, and at least once in high school, grades 9-12

 - Provide a curriculum for grades 4-12 to educate students on Wisconsin tribes’ off-reservation harvesting rights

 - Develop instructional programs targeted toward understanding differing cultures, value systems and human relations, with particular emphasis on Native American, Black American and Hispanic cultures